Coming from a herding background, the Australian Retriever makes for an enjoyable and adaptable pet that is loyal to its owners.

 What price are the Australian Retriever puppies?

-The cost of buying an Australian Retriever puppy can be as low as $200 dollars to as much as $700.
+The cost of buying an Australian Retriever puppy can be as low as $200 to as much as $700.

 It is important to note that mixed breed puppies are usually less expensive than their pedigree parents.